Sunday 29 September 2024

 • David Terry, President, National Association of State Energy Officials

-• John Williams, Executive Vice President, Policy and Regulatory Affairs, New York State Energy Research and Development Authority
+• John Williams, Executive Vice President, New York State Energy Research and Development Authority